bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance/02_Publish/08_ROHub.rst

    RO record example with DOI generated

-ROHub includes other interesting features for your execution, such as assesment of the completeness or FAIRness of your RO.
+ROHub includes other interesting features for your execution, such as assessment of the completeness or FAIRness of your RO.
 We encourage you to visit the `Research Object Hub <https://www.rohub.org>`_ and investigate further all its possibilities.